-Havana pulsates with all the art, music, tropical sensuality and bustle that befits the Caribbean’s largest capital city.
+Among the most dynamic and vibrant spots in the region, Havana pulsates with all the art, music, tropical sensuality and bustle that befits the largest capital city in the Caribbean.

-Even the worldliest travellers can suffer from a degree of culture shock in Havana, where Al Capone-era cars cruise alongside late-model Audis and children in pressed uniforms skip to school.
+Yet Havana has an undeniable charm and a unique character.
+Even the worldliest travellers can suffer a degree of culture shock in a city where Al Capone-era cars cruise alongside late-model Audis, and children in pressed uniforms skip to school.
 Contradictions are rife, but trumped by a live-for-the-moment attitude embodied in Cuba’s ubiquitous rhythms.